All Episodes

 So now it's a big problem, and they're trying to weasel out of it.

-And you know, what they they're having all these meetings about it, and what they did this morning is they pressed on whether they would get around to the rules adjourning the hearing, and Nadler would not say and would not entertain any questions on the procedures that will take place next week if in fact that happens.
+And what they did this morning is they pressed on whether they would get around to the rules adjourning the hearing, and Nadler would not say and would not entertain any questions on the procedures that will take place next week if, in fact, that happens.

 The Mueller report speaks for itself.